mona0101/SL-streamlit-simpleApp/README.md

 ### 5. **Machine Learning Model Training with PyCaret** 🤖
    - **Automatic Model Selection**: Using **PyCaret**, the app automatically analyzes the dataset and determines the appropriate machine learning model type (Classification or Regression) based on the target column's data type.
    - **Model Training**: PyCaret compares various models and selects the best-performing one for the dataset, streamlining the process of finding the most effective model.
-   - **Model Prediction**: Once the best model is selected, users can make predictions and view the results instantly.